ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 Hello from container runned by runc!
 ```

-Great, we create our first container in this tutorial.
+Great, we created our first container in this tutorial.
 Now we will clean up our workspace.
 ```bash
 {
 cd ~